jnozzi/cocoadev.com/SiteContent/General/TIGERStyleToolbars.markdown

 ----

 Which basically means that anybody with the seed CANNOT talk about Tiger, including you, before Tiger's officially out.
-Come back April 15th or whenever Tiger hits the shelves and ask us again. ''This sentence was removed because it '''is''' a NDA violation.''
+Come back April 15th or whenever Tiger hits the shelves and ask us again. *This sentence was removed because it **is** a NDA violation.*

 ----

 Actually, the look of the toolbar hardly falls under "confidential information".
 You can see it in its full fuglyness at http://www.apple.com/macosx/tiger/mail.html .
 Why you would want to copy that look, though, is totally beyond me.
 I just hope there will be a way to turn it off.

-''The look doesn't, but the implementation certainly does.''
+*The look doesn't, but the implementation certainly does.*

 ----
 The icons are ugly, but the gradient is awesome all around.

-'' Agreed.
+* Agreed.
 The rounded toolbar buttons in Mail.app cause contrast problems, especially with the "junk mail" icon.
-But I do like the gradient toolbar look. ''
+But I do like the gradient toolbar look. *

 ----

 In the text I removed, you just posted something Tiger only from a header/documentation.
 Please do not do this.
-You'll have your butt in a sling if Apple comes after you, and [[StevenFrank]] could get in some hot water.
+You'll have your butt in a sling if Apple comes after you, and General/StevenFrank could get in some hot water.
 So refrain from posting Tiger details against your NDA.

 ----